Castle Hotels of Saxony

-Dresden For 800 years Dresden has witnessed the heights of artistic accomplishment in the 18th century and the depths of near annihilation in the last days of WWII.
+Dresden For 800 years Dresden has witnessed the heights of artistic accomplishment in the 18th century and the depths of near annihilation in the last days of World War II.
 Fortunately, its cultural and artistic expression is back on the rise.
 Since German reunification, reconstruction has brought life back to many of its famous buildings.

 Frauenkirche Resurrected from the ashes, this church was rebuilt original-brick-by-original-brick to completely resemble the original.

-Katholische Hofkirche (Catholic Court Church) The largest church in Saxony, inside its crypt lie forty-nine rulers of Saxony.
+Katholische Hofkirche (Catholic Court Church) The largest church in Saxony, inside its crypt lie 49 rulers of Saxony.